decretist/Dissertation/Chapter0/chapter0.md

-process came across his review of Winroth's book in *The English Historical Review*.[@chodorow_review_2003] From the review I learned that Winroth had identified five twelfth-century manuscripts as a first, and more coherent, recension of the *Decretum*.
+process came across his review of Winroth's book in *The English Historical Review*.[@chodorow_review_2003] From the review I learned that Winroth had identified five twelfth-century manuscripts as a first recension of the *Decretum*, shorter and more coherent than later more widely-circulated versions of the text.
 In addition, I became aware of Winroth's claim that two different authors, Gratian 1 and Gratian 2, were responsible for the first and second recensions.
 It was clear to me that there had been a revolution in Gratian studies.
-My wife Carol gave me the book for Christmas 2003 with the inscription "I'm sure you'll gulp this one down within 24 hours."
-I did.
-Some years later, Anders thanked her for buying a copy: "I'm sure I did something very useful with the money".

 From September 2007 to May 2009, I was a student in the History of Christianity master's program at Yale Divinity School.
 Among the